 Cleaning is an essential part of food safety in a food service establishment.
 If your facility is not cleaned properly, customers could get sick, pests could enter and infest your establishment, and many more undesirable consequences will likely occur.
 Some tasks, such as cleaning a meat slicer or sweeping under equipment, may inadvertently be forgotten about.
+Learning to manage cleaning tasks is a critical part of your duties as a food manager.
 To help you and your employees clean your establishment effectively, it is important to create a cleaning schedule.

 Cleaning schedules can help you and your employees know what needs to be cleaned and how often it should be cleaned.
 Some things, like food preparation utensils and surfaces, should be cleaned very often.
 Other parts of the restaurant may not need as much attention, but still should be cleaned regularly.
 A cleaning schedule allows your employees to record what needs to be cleaned, how often it should be cleaned, when it is cleaned, and who cleaned it.
 You can create a cleaning schedule by walking through your establishment and making note of what needs to be cleaned.

 In the 2013 FDA Food Code there are laws and regulations on how frequently surfaces and equipment should be cleaned.
 These regulations help clarify when food-contact surfaces and non-food-contact surfaces should be cleaned.
 Build your cleaning schedule around these laws and regulations.